rajivkuriakose/atp-example/README.md

-Finally to destry the ATP instance
+Finally to destroy the ATP instance
 `terraform destroy`